 James Tate was born on December 8, 1943, in Kansas City, Missouri.
 His father was an American pilot killed in the Second World War in 1944, when Tate was five months old.

-His first collection of poems, The Lost Pilot (Yale University Press, 1967), was selected by Dudley Fitts for the Yale Series of Younger Poets while Tate was still a student at the University of Iowa Writers’ Workshop, making him one of the youngest poets to receive the honor.
-The collection was well-received, and influenced a generation of poets in the late sixties and seventies with its use of dream logic and psychological play.
-In a 1998 radio review, the critic Dana Gioia said about the debut:
+Tate’s first collection of poems, The Lost Pilot (Yale University Press, 1967), was selected by Dudley Fitts for the Yale Series of Younger Poets while Tate was still a student at the University of Iowa Writers’ Workshop, making him one of the youngest poets to receive the honor.
+The collection was well-received, and influenced a generation of poets in the late sixties and seventies, due to its use of dream logic, metaphysical and psychological investigation.
+In a 1998 radio review, the poet and critic Dana Gioia said about the debut:

 Local color plays a role, but the main event is the poet’s wrestling with passing moments, frantically trying to discover the poetry there and to preserve it, perishable as it is.
-Tate is the poet of possibilities, of morph, of surprising consequences, lovely or disastrous, and these phenomena exist everywhere… I return to Tate’s books more often perhaps than to any others when I want to be reminded afresh of the possibilities of poetry."
+Tate is the poet of possibilities, of morph, of surprising consequences, lovely or disastrous, and these phenomena exist everywhere… I return to Tate’s books more often perhaps than to any others when I want to be reminded afresh of the possibilities of poetry.